 Training tip #4: Use data/tools for deep and effective pipeline inspection

 Thanks to automation and AI-powered sales tools, sales teams now have more time and a wealth of knowledge and insights to help them build, manage, and maximize their pipelines.
-These digital advancements can help you track how much pipeline you need, monitor flow, and quickly alert you to where (and why) deals are slipping.
+These pipeline management software solutions can help you track how much pipeline you need, monitor flow, and quickly alert you to where (and why) deals are slipping.

 These tools can also help you inspect your current and out-quarter pipeline to de-risk deals and ensure you achieve predictable revenue.
 At Clari, we do this by engaging in what we call the four-point deal inspection.
 It involves asking four key questions about each deal:

 - What’s changed?
 Which elements of the deal have stalled, if any?
 Clari automatically analyzes key attributes like deal size, forecast, activity, and close date, and then shares that information in an easily readable dashboard to give a real-time, data-driven snapshot of where a deal is headed.

 - How likely is it to close?
 You need a data-backed view into the true health of your deal.
 By analyzing historical close rates, win rates, and conversion rates, Clari’s platform produces an opportunity score that reps and managers can use to help them determine the real likelihood of a deal closing, thereby improving the accuracy of their forecasts.